yandex/yatool/COMMAND.md

                         Don't truncate logs on distbuild
     --test-keep-symlinks
-                        Don't delete symlinks from test output Tests over YT
+                        Don't delete symlinks from test output Coverage
-    --run-tagged-tests-on-yt
-                        Run tests marked with ya:yt tag on the YT --ytexec-bin=YTEXEC_BIN
-                        use local ytexec binary
-    --ytexec-run        Use ytexec tool to run YT vanilla operations (should be used with "--run-tagged-tests-on-yt") Tests over Sandbox
-    --run-tagged-tests-on-sandbox
-                        Run tests marked with ya:force_sandbox tag on the Sandbox Coverage
     --coverage (deprecated)
                         Collect coverage information. (deprecated alias for "--gcov --java-coverage --python-coverage --coverage-report")